harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 ```

+Also is it recommend that you deallocate the password from your script by del operator

 2. you can also set your own salt list

 ```python
 obj.setOwnSaltList(saltListPass)
 ```

-Remember length of the list must be 6
+Remember length of the list must be 6 containing strings

 3. if you want to output the password in the encrypted form so that the decryptor can tell if it can decrypt the string correctly or not the you have to call this function